MorrisMorrison/ytclipper/README.md

 - [x] embed video player into the site
 - [x] migrate to yt-dlp from youtube-dl
 - [ ] let users set start and end time using a slider embedded in the video player
-- [ ] prevent click spamming
+- [x] prevent click spamming
-- [ ] automatically delete downloaded videos
+- [x] automatically delete downloaded videos
-- [x] use yt-dlp to directly cut videos instead of downloading the whole video and then cutting it with ffmpeg manually
+- [x] use yt-dlp to directly download a section of a video
-- [ ] track time of jobs
+- [ ] track created/finished time of jobs
-- [ ] kill suspended jobs after a specified timeput
+- [ ] kill suspended jobs after a specified timeout
-- [ ] rewrite in go
+- [ ] rewrite everything in go